What is a Featured Workspace?

 Featured Workspaces are divided into three categories: Tutorial Workspaces, Demonstration Projects, and Phenotype Library.
 You can learn more about the description of each Featured Workspaces in this support article.

 If you are new the All of Us Researcher Workbench, you might feel lost at first and not know where to start with your analysis.
-The Skills Assessment Training notebooks are an introductory set of notebooks to teach you the basics of the All of Us data structure and model, while providing general steps to follow to start and complete your analysis.
+The Beginner Intro to AoU Data and the Workbench Featured Workspace is an introductory set of notebooks to teach you the basics of the All of Us data structure and model, while providing general steps to follow to start and complete your analysis.

 This Featured Workspace is categorized into three main categories: